-Assessment of Mark 16:17-18: In their comments regarding this passage, a majority of the preceding Bible commentaries assert that the ability to perform miracles was applicable to early Christians only, albeit not to all early Christians, and none of these commentaries express the opinion that this scripture passage indicates that any Christians today can perform miracles.
+Assessment of Mark 16:17-18: There is no doubt that this scripture pertains to miracles.
+However, in their comments regarding this scripture, a majority of the previously-mentioned Bible commentaries assert that the ability to perform miracles was applicable to early Christians only, albeit not to all early Christians.

-Unlike Mark 16:17-18, this scripture does not clearly pertain to miracles.
-Therefore, we need to determine if most Bible commentaries express the belief that it does, and then attempt to ascertain if this scripture passage is applicable to followers of Jesus Christ who are living today, in addition to His apostles and, perhaps, His other early followers.
+This scripture, unlike Mark 16:17-18, does not clearly pertain to miracles.
+Therefore, we will attempt to determine if most Bible commentaries express the belief that John 14:12-14 pertains to miracles.
+Then we will try to ascertain if this scripture is applicable to followers of Jesus Christ who are living today, as well as to His inner circle of disciples and, perhaps, His other early followers also.

-[Jesus Christ declares that] “The works that I do, he will do.”
+[Jesus Christ declares that] “The works that I do, he [anyone who has faith in Him] will do.”
 We must undoubtedly see this as including His miracles.
-So the Apostles are empowered to heal all who come to them, and Peter takes advantage of this power (Acts 3:6) as do the others (Acts 5:12).
-Because Peter and Paul are emphasised [sic] in Acts it is often overlooked how widespread was the ministry of all the Apostles, but the same book makes clear the wide influence of their ministry, albeit in summarised [sic] form.
-Manifested healings through the Apostles and their delegates were an essential part of the witness of the early church.
+So the Apostles are empowered to heal all who come to them. . . .
+[I]t is often overlooked how widespread was the ministry of all the Apostles, but the same book makes clear the wide influence of their ministry.

 No one who lays claim to healing powers today could make a claim like this.
 Rather they have to regret how comparatively few are healed (they can never say that all who came to them were healed) although the less spiritual try to blame the failure on other’s lack of faith.
 But Jesus and the Apostles never had to make this excuse.
-If men had even a little faith, the faith to come, they were healed.
+If men had even a little faith, . . . they were healed.
 The fact is that apart from the Apostles and a few chosen men, gifts of healing were severely restricted, both in the early church and now.

-With regard to the same scripture, Barnes believes that the phrase works that I do refers to miracles and that the phrase greater works than these may include miracles.
-Although Barnes also says that this promise by Jesus is not applicable to all of Jesus’ followers, he does not give any indication of whether or not the promise may include Christians living today.
-Nevertheless, Barnes believes that all Christians will receive whatever they ask God for, provided that they ask in faith and according to God’s will, and this seems to include miracles.
-Barnes asserts,
+With regard to the same scripture, Barnes believes that the phrase “works that I do” refers to miracles and that the phrase “greater works than these” may include miracles.
+Although Barnes also says this promise by Jesus is not applicable to all of Jesus Christ’s followers, he does not give any indication as to whether or not Jesus’ promise may include any Christians living today.
+However, Barnes seems to believe that all Christians will receive whatever they ask God for (which may or may not necessitate miracles), provided that they ask in faith and according to God’s will.
+Barnes declares,

 This promise had doubtless special reference to the apostles themselves.
 They were full of grief at his departure, and Jesus, in order to console them, directed them to the great honor which was to be conferred on them, and to the assurance that God would not leave them, but would attend them in their ministry with the demonstrations of his mighty power.
 It cannot be understood of all his followers, for the circumstances of the promise do not require us to understand it thus, and it has not been a matter of fact that All Christians have possessed power to do greater works than the Lord Jesus.
 It is a general promise that greater works than he performed should be done by his followers, without specifying that all his followers would be instrumental in doing them.

 [With regard to the statement that greater works than these he will do,] interpreters have been at a loss in what way to understand this.
 The most probable meaning of the passage is the following: The word “greater” cannot refer to the miracles themselves, for the works of the apostles did not exceed those of Jesus in power.
 No higher exertion of power was put forth, or could be, than raising the dead.
 But, though not greater in themselves considered, yet they were greater in their effects.
 They made a deeper impression on mankind.
-They were attended with more extensive results.
+They were attended [sic] with more extensive results.
 They were the means of the conversion of more sinners.
 The works of Jesus were confined to Judea.
 They were seen by few.
 The works of the apostles were witnessed by many nations, and the effect of their miracles and preaching was that thousands from among the Jews and Gentiles were converted to the Christian faith.
 The word “greater” here is used, therefore, not to denote the absolute exertion of power, but the effect which the miracles would have on mankind.
-The word “works” here probably denotes not merely miracles, but all things that the apostles did that made an impression on mankind, including their travels, their labors, their doctrine, etc.
+The word “works” here probably denotes not merely miracles, but all things that the apostles did that made an impression on mankind. . . .

 [The phrase “whatsoever ye shall ask”] referred particularly to the apostles in their work of spreading the gospel; it is, however, true of all Christians, if what they ask is in faith, and according to the will of God, James 1:6; 1 John 5:14.

-Calvin likewise infers that he believes that John 14:12-14 pertains to miracles, but he gives no indication as to whether or not he thinks Jesus’ promise includes Christians living today.
-Calvin says,
+Calvin neither expresses the belief that John 14:12-14 pertains to miracles nor does he give any indication as to whether or not he thinks Jesus Christ’s promise in this scripture includes Christians living today.
+According to Calvin,

-Clarke’s explanation of the same scripture is similar to that of Barnes.
-He believes that Jesus Christ’s promise includes miracles.
-Furthermore, like both Barnes and Calvin, Clarke does not indicate if this promise is applicable to Christians living today, as well as to Jesus’ apostles.
+Clarke believes that Jesus Christ’s promise includes the ability to perform miracles, but he does not indicate if this promise is applicable to Christians living today, as well as to His 12 disciples and, perhaps, other early Christians.
 Clarke states,

 [Jesus is saying that] the miracles which I have wrought could not have been wrought but by the omnipotence of God; but that omnipotence can work greater.
 And those who believe on my name shall, through my almighty power, be enabled to work greater miracles than those which l have ordinarily wrought.